 Lowell High School – San Francisco, CA

 Admission to Lowell is merit-based and the application process is competitive.
-The school is large with 2,880 students.
+In fact, the school is large, with 2,880 students.
 The high school allows students freedom in course choice, unlike the rest of the high schools in the SFUSD.
-Lowell has been ranked consistently in the top 100 high schools and has an AP participation rate of 93%.
+Notably, Lowell has been ranked consistently in the top 100 high schools and has an AP participation rate of 93%.

 Monta Vista High School – Cupertino, CA

 Monta Vista offers a rigorous academic program with over 25 AP and Honors courses.
 It has a reputation for being very competitive and its students college-driven.
-The school offers a STEM-oriented curriculum and has ranked consistently in the top 100 STEM high schools.
+Additionally, the school offers a STEM-oriented curriculum and has ranked consistently in the top 100 STEM high schools.